MicrosoftDocs/windows-dev-docs/windows-apps-src/design/input/keyboard-interactions.md

     -   Move caret inside `TextBox`
     -   Expand/collapse items inside `TreeView`

-Use these default behaviors to optimize your app’s keyboard navigation.
+Use these default behaviors to optimize your application's keyboard navigation.

 #### Use "inner navigation" with sets of related controls

-Providing arrow key navigation into a set of related controls reinforces their relationship within the overall organization of your app’s UI.
+Providing arrow key navigation into a set of related controls reinforces their relationship within the overall organization of your application's UI.

 For example, the `ContentDialog` control shown here provides inner navigation by default for a horizontal row of buttons (for custom controls, see the [Control Group](#control-group) section).